 Cherokee Heritage Center genealogist living out dream job

-Gene Norris, Cherokee Heritage Center genealogist, discusses with Chandler Kidd, Cherokee Phoenix intern, the information he found after researching her Cherokee family tree.
-Norris has 14 years of genealogical experience with the CHC and more than 30 years of experience in genealogy.
-KENLEA HENSON/CHEROKEE PHOENIX
+In this 2017 photo, Gene Norris, Cherokee Heritage Center genealogist, discusses with Chandler Kidd, a former Cherokee Phoenix intern, the information he found after researching her Cherokee family tree.
+Norris has 17 years of genealogical experience with the CHC and nearly 40 years of experience in genealogy.
+ARCHIVE

 “For me it’s the love of history and genealogy.
 In 1984 is when I actually started digging into census records and other files.
 Then in 1994 I started getting into specifically Cherokee genealogy,” he said.
 “One of my dreams was to be a professional genealogist, but I thought it would just be a hobby.
 Then I got the opportunity for this job, as a genealogist.
 Genealogy is truly something I think I was meant to do.
 It was my destiny.”